 Massage Literacy; At Home and In The Media

-As a Licensed Massage Therapist, I consider it my job to help everyone become more aware of the benefits of massage.
+As a Physical Therapist and Licensed Massage Therapist, I consider it my job to help everyone become more aware of the benefits of massage.
 While massage has been a staple of health and wellness in many cultures around the world, it is still viewed as a luxury here in the US.

 Massage has been shown to be a safe and effective method of reducing pain, anxiety, and depression.
 It is safe, pleasant, and inexpensive when compared with chiropractic or standard medical care for pain.

 Still, there is very little public awareness about massage, and ample myths and misconceptions.
 If you have any questions or concerns, I invite you to ask me anything in the space below:

 In July 2013, the Australian based AMT group summarized the research for the effectiveness of massages on various conditions.
 After looking this over, I have to say it is the best "State of Evidence" review I've ever seen.
 You can request additional information and read the whole detailed report here:

 To paraphrase and summarize the major findings: